someengineering/fixinventory/README.md

 ## Contributing
 If you would like to contribute new plugins or other code improvements fork the repo into your own Github account, create a feature branch and submit a PR.
-Code formating tests currently use `black --line-length 120 --target-version py38`.
+Code formating tests currently use `black --line-length 88 --target-version py38` and flake8 with `max-line-length=120`.
+Meaning code must wrap after 88 characters but strings are allowed to be up to 120 characters long.
+This will change once black stable starts to wrap strings.
 If you find a bug or have a question about something please create a Github issue.